 Welcome to Freedom

-True freedom is the power to become who you were born to be—the power to live in alignment with your true identity and deepest values.Self-Mastery Saints is a place where you can gain power to overcome unwanted habits and become your best self.Rooted in the teachings of the restored Gospel and supported by the science of psychology, this Christ-centered coaching program makes deep, lasting transformation possible.I’m glad you’re here.
+True freedom is the power to become who you were born to be.
+The power to live in alignment with your true identity and deepest values.Self-Mastery Saints is a place where you can gain power to overcome unwanted habits and become your best self.Rooted in the teachings of the restored Gospel and supported by the science of psychology, this Christ-centered coaching program makes deep, lasting transformation possible.I’m glad you’re here.
 Let’s begin the journey.

 © Nate Goodson.
 All rights reserved.